-A recent study found that the Mediterranean Diet – a cooking style that includes plenty of fruits, vegetables, wholegrains and moderate amounts of protein with healthy fats, can help to keep your brain in tip-top shape.
+Recent studies have found that the Mediterranean Diet – a cooking style that includes plenty of fruits, vegetables, whole grains and moderate amounts of protein with healthy fats, can help to keep your brain healthy.

 “In fact, a growing body of evidence links foods like those in the Mediterranean diet with better cognitive function, memory and alertness,” adds Mayuri.

-Add these 5 superfoods to your diet and you’ll increase your odds of a healthier brain for life:
+Add these five superfoods to your diet and you’ll increase your odds of a healthier brain for life:

 1. Whole Grains

 Like everything else in your body, your brain can’t function without energy.
 The ability to concentrate and focus comes from an adequate, steady supply of energy in the form of glucose to fuel the brain and keep it young.

 The best way to achieve this is by choosing high-fibre whole grains, which release glucose slowly into the bloodstream, keeping you mentally alert throughout the day.

 Opt for wholegrain cereals, brown rice, quinoa, bulgur wheat and barley over processed white grains such as white bread, muffins and sugary treats.